-Unfortunately this bilinear interpolation is very costly: First, determining the correct sample indices and weights is costly, since many special cases have to be considered for each lookup (e.g., the missing samples for $\theta > 75$ ).
-Second, extracting a sample from the BTF dataset requires a costly PCA-decompression for each sample (i.e., accumulation of several terms addressed though many indirections).
-Third, we have to smoothly interpolate for both in- and outgoing direction, and thus have to perform a quadrilinear interpolation, i.e., we have to perform these costly PCA lookups 16 times for each pair of directions, and filter the resulting 16 values.
-Finally, as the incident direction $\omega_i$ varies for each light source, this costly procedure has to be performed anew for every light source.
-As a result, the BTF shader is extremely costly, and the weighting of the light samples is often more expensive than shooting the shadow ray itself.
+Unfortunately, this bilinear interpolation is very expensive: First, determining the correct sample indices and weights is costly, since many special cases have to be considered for each lookup (e.g., the missing samples for $\theta > 75$ ).
+Second, extracting a sample from the BTF dataset requires a costly PCA-decompression for each sample (i.e., accumulation of several terms addressed through many indirections).
+Third, we have to smoothly interpolate for both in- and outgoing direction, and thus have to perform a quadrilinear interpolation, which means we have to perform these PCA lookups 16 times for each pair of directions, and have to filter the resulting 16 values.
+Finally, as the incident direction $\omega_i$ varies for each light source.
+As a result, BTF evaluation is extremely demanding, and the weighting of the light samples is often more expensive than shooting the shadow ray itself.

-5.3.
-Interior Lighting
+5.3 Interior Lighting

-As discussed in the previous section, we use environmental lighting or the car to produce a realistic model appearance on the outside.
+As discussed in the previous section, we use environmental lighting to produce a realistic outside appearance.
 For the interior of the car, one would actually have to compute a full global illumination solution.
-In principle, it would be possible to use an interactive global illumination algorithm as proposed in [WKB\02, BWS03].
-These methods however are specially optimized for mostly-diffuse scenes, and do not easily work for as complex shaders (glass, BTFs) as used in our framework.
-Furthermore, the complex lighting in the car interior would require too many virtual light source for achieving reasonable quality, which would probably not allow for interactive performance any more.
+In principle, it would be possible to use an interactive global illumination algorithm as proposed in [26, 3].
+These methods however are specially optimized for mostly-diffuse scenes, and do not easily work for as complex shaders as glass or BTFs.
+Furthermore, the complex lighting in the car interior would require too many virtual light sources for achieving reasonable quality, which would probably not allow for interactive performance anymore.